 oven roasted Hasselback potatoes with fresh herbs

-If you have never tried Hasselback potatoes you’re missing out!
+If you haven’t tried Hasselback potatoes you’re missing out!
 I first tasted them when I was a kid and immediately wanted more.
-Crispy on the outside, soft on the inside and kind of funky looking with their fanned out slices, they are definitely a cool looking vegetable.
+Crispy on the outside, soft on the inside and kind of funky looking with their fanned out slices.
+They are definitely a cool looking vegetable.

 The first few times I attempted to cut the slices I inevitably pushed a little too hard with the knife and cut right through the potato flesh.
 After some research I discovered a simple, yet very effective technique that plenty of cooks use to ensure an even cut and avoiding turning one potato into two or three…